The Palace of Truth

-The Palace of Truth is a three-act blank verse "Fairy Comedy" by W. S. Gilbert first produced at the Haymarket Theatre in London on 19 November 1870, adapted in significant part from Madame de Genlis's fairy story, Le Palais de Vérite.
-The play ran for approximately 140 performances and then toured the British provinces and enjoyed various revivals even well into the 20th century.
-There was also a New York production in 1910.
+The Palace of Truth is a three-act blank verse "Fairy Comedy" by W. S. Gilbert first produced at the Haymarket Theatre in London on 19 November 1870, adapted in significant part from Madame de Genlis's fairy story, Le Palais de la vérité.
+The play ran for about 140 performances, toured the British provinces and enjoyed revivals well into the 20th century.
+A New York production followed in 1910.

 After more than a century of inquiry, researchers in 2012 concluded that the three genera of Lemurs were named after characters in The Palace of Truth in 1870 by British zoologist John Edward Gray.

 Background

 Gilbert created several blank verse "fairy comedies" at the Haymarket Theatre for actor-manager John Baldwin Buckstone and starring William Hunter Kendal and his wife Madge Robertson Kendal (sister of the playwright Tom Robertson) in the early 1870s.
 These plays, influenced by the fairy works of James Planché, are founded upon the idea of self-revelation by characters under the influence of some magic or supernatural interference.
-The Palace of Truth was the first of these, followed by Pygmalion and Galatea (1871), a satire of sentimental, romantic attitudes toward myth, The Wicked World (1873), and Broken Hearts (1875).
-At the same time, Gilbert wrote some dramas, including Sweethearts (1874) and Charity (1874), all of which helped to established his artistic credentials as a writer of wide range, who was as comfortable with human drama as with the comedies for which he is most famous.
+The Palace of Truth was the first of these, followed by Pygmalion and Galatea (1871), a satire of sentimental, romantic attitudes toward myth, The Wicked World (1873) and Broken Hearts (1875).
+At the same time, Gilbert wrote some dramas, including Sweethearts (1874) and Charity (1874), all of which helped to establish his artistic credentials as a writer of wide range, who was as comfortable with human drama as with the comedies for which he is most famous.

 Although The Palace of Truth has substantial comic elements, it has the structure and feel of a drama.
 The play was one of Gilbert's most successful works prior to his collaboration with Arthur Sullivan.
 The play ran for approximately 140 performances at the Haymarket, a long run at the time, and then toured.
 Gilbert was paid 4 guineas per night until February 1871 and 2 guineas thereafter.
 On tour, Gilbert's royalty was 3 guineas a night.

 Some of Gilbert's later works drew on The Palace of Truth for plot elements or their logical development, including his hit play, Engaged (1877), where characters say openly what would ordinarily be hidden and admit what, in Victorian society, would be inadmissible.
 Gilbert and Edward German discussed making The Palace of Truth into an opera, but after the failure of Fallen Fairies, the idea was abandoned.

 Some of the satire of the piece is aimed at musicians.
 An exchange in the piece, where the character of Zoram, the court composer and a poseur, makes the following complicated musical remark, was tried out by Gilbert on his future collaborator, Arthur Sullivan, some months before the play was produced (Gilbert had looked up the definition of "harmony" in the Encyclopædia Britannica and translated it into blank-verse, as follows):